 First, financial advisors are not often trained to get too deeply into tax planning.
 And financial planning training focuses on personal finances.
 It’s pretty good for the “millionaire next door,” but the intersection of a unique business and wealth management often takes thorough financial planning into unfamiliar territory.
-When the issues are a one-of-a-kind mix of things like key-employees compensation, growth opportunities, succession, estate planning and increasing tax liabilities, financial planning solutions require many types of expertise.
+When the issues are a one-of-a-kind mix of things like key-employees compensation, growth opportunities, succession, estate planning, and increasing tax liabilities, financial planning solutions require many types of expertise.
 And financial advisors are hard-pressed to master all of it.

-Second, business owners may rely on a number of advisors and experts, but many of these specialists work directly with the business owner alone, without collaboration or insight of the other advisors.
-This makes comprehensive financial planning a challenge, because it leaves a lot resting on the owner’s shoulders, an owner who usually is already pressed for time.
+Second, business owners may rely on a number of advisors and experts, but many of these specialists work directly with the business owner alone, without collaboration or insight from the other advisors.
+This makes comprehensive financial planning a challenge because it leaves a lot resting on the owner’s shoulders, an owner who usually is already pressed for time.
 Too often, the cross-expert teamwork that advanced financial planning requires just doesn’t happen.

 Third, business owners and their financial advisors may be thinking about capital allocation in starkly different ways.
 Financial advisors may be thinking about how to allocate capital in terms of marketable securities like stocks and bonds and exchange-traded funds; maybe alternative investments, too.

 In contrast, a successful business owner can potentially earn much higher returns on the capital being invested in the successful business.
-That’s a radically different approach to capital allocation, and the returns are potentially much higher – although at the same time, there’s nothing wrong with an element of diversification, with reallocating some profits to somewhat lessen the concentration of risk inherent in a privately-owned business.
+That’s a radically different approach to capital allocation, and the returns are potentially much higher – although, at the same time, there’s nothing wrong with an element of diversification, with reallocating some profits to somewhat lessen the concentration of risk inherent in a privately-owned business.

-There are often also financial planning and tax planning opportunities within the business, or within a set of related businesses, where lower tax rates and much higher after-tax returns may be possible.
+There are often also financial planning and tax planning opportunities within the business or within a set of related businesses, where lower tax rates and much higher after-tax returns may be possible.